NMBU-Data-Science/RENT/README.md

 Documentation
 -------------

-A webhook to [ReadTheDocs](https://rent.readthedocs.io/en/latest/) is available.
-The documentation contains detailed explanation of methods and their inputs.
+Documentation is available at [ReadTheDocs](https://rent.readthedocs.io/en/latest/).
+It provides detailed explanation of methods and their inputs.